mathboy7/CTF/HITCON/babyfs/README.md

 However, that you can not use "\x7f" does not necessarily mean you can't enter the address of the library area into memory.<br>
 We can enter library address by overwriting the lower bytes of the pointer that already points to the library area!<br>
 We can overwrite the file stream with a fake vtable in heap so we can call the code we want.<br>

+Yes, and I get local shell!

+I was excited to get the flag and run the script after change the offset, but there was an error message.

+> Fatal error: glibc detected an invalid stdio handle